ebezzam/python-dev-tips/README.rst

     python examples/real_convolve.py

 Parameter setting is done with `hydra <https://hydra.cc/>`_.
-More on that in the :ref:`Reproducible examples<Reproducible examples>` section of the documentation.
+More on that in the `Reproducible examples <https://pydevtips.readthedocs.io/en/latest/reproducible.html>`_ section of the documentation.

 TODO